DomoticASW/.github/profile/04-DevOps.md

 It has been decided to extract the [semantic-release workflow](https://github.com/DomoticASW/semantic-release) and the [commitlint workflow](https://github.com/DomoticASW/commitlint) into two different github actions of the organization so that they can be resued both from the server and the client.

-### Client CI test suite

-For the client CI has been decided to just test that the code passes the lint and compiles.
-Automated tests are not possible due to being just the GUI of the wep app.

 ### Serve client web app from within the server using git submodules

 We used git submodules to link the client repository within the server repository.
 This approach allows us to maintain a clear separation between the two repositories while still being able to serve the client from within the server.

 A limitation of this method is that the submodule points to a specific commit of the client repository.
 As a result, updates to the client repository are not automatically reflected in the server repository and must be manually updated.

+### Code formatting

+We set up prettier and two npm scripts:

+- `format`: formats every file in the src folder (is expected to be run by the developer)
+- `format-check`: checks that every file in the src folder is correctly formatted, it is run by both:
+  - a [pre-commit git hook](https://github.com/DomoticASW/server/blob/main/hooks/pre-commit) which doesn't let the developer commit unformatted code
+  - a [GitHub action](https://github.com/DomoticASW/server/blob/main/.github/workflows/code-format.yaml) that is part of the checks that need to pass before merging a PR

+### Server

+#### Building and publishing Docker image

+It is useful, especially for development (we use it in our [demo](https://github.com/DomoticASW/demo/blob/main/docker-compose.yaml)), to distribute the Server (which also includes the Client) as a Docker image.
+The image is built on a two stage [Dockerfile](https://github.com/DomoticASW/server/blob/main/Dockerfile) in order to reduce the image size as much as possible.

+The image is built by means of a [GitHub action](https://github.com/DomoticASW/server/blob/main/.github/workflows/release.yaml) which:

+1. Waits for the semantic-release job to be completed and uses a plugin output to check if a release was actually published
+2. If the release was actually published it setups Docker for building a multiplaform image
+3. Publishes the docker image with tags `latest` and `<release-version>`

+#### Renovate

+We set up Renovate through the Mend.io GitHub App in order to automate our dependency updates.

+Our global renovate configuration is the default one while the server has a simple [renovate.json](https://github.com/DomoticASW/server/blob/main/renovate.json) configuration file which:

+- Extends the recommended configuration file
+- Instructs renovate to track both the `main` and `develop` branches
+- Enables automerge for every package update that is stable and non-major
+- Ensures that development dependencies are updated just on develop
+- Ensures that runtime dependencies are updated just on main

+The last two rules aim to reduce the number of merge conflict between main and develop while still allowing the main branch to be automatically updated (mostly for security patches).

+### Client

+#### Client CI test suite

+For the client CI has been decided to just test that the code passes the lint and compiles.
+Automated tests are not possible due to being just the GUI of the wep app.

+#### Renovate

+We decided not to enable renovate on the Client as we do not have any automated UI tests and therefore we cannot trust any dependency update to be made automatically.

 # Other doc